anz-bank/sysl/README.rst

 .. image:: https://img.shields.io/appveyor/ci/anz-bank/sysl.svg?label=Windows%20build%20%40%20Appveyor%20CI
    :target: https://ci.appveyor.com/project/anz-bank/sysl

-Sysl (pronounced "sizzle") is a system specification language.
+Sysl (pronounce "sizzle") is a system specification language.
 Using Sysl, you can specify systems, endpoints, endpoint behaviour, data models and data transformations.
 The Sysl compiler automatically generates sequence diagrams, integrations, and other views.
 It also offers a range of code generation